Inner page banner image that shows 4 light blue waves on top of one another

 Student’s Guide to Campus Laundry

 For many young adults, college is the first time they have to do their laundry by themselves.
 It can be challenging to know what to buy, how often to do laundry and what exactly you need to do.
 While lugging your laundry home every two weeks may seem easier, the best time to do laundry in college is weekly.
-With this guide to washing clothes, doing your own laundry will be a breeze.
+With this guide to washing clothes, doing your own laundry will be a breeze, and you can also learn more about understanding college students’ laundry habits.
 You’ll always have clean clothes to wear, know the meaning of permanent press settings and learn if you can dry whites and colors together.
 You’ll be a pro in the campus laundry room!

 Table of Contents